 Blast the Aphids Away with Water

-If you only have a few aphids on your plants, then you could try to blast them away with a stream of water.
-You should be able to use a simple garden hose to get the aphids off of your lettuce.
+If you only have a few aphids on your plants, you could try to blast them away with a stream of water.
+You should be able to use a simple garden hose to get the them off of your lettuce.

 This is a fine solution when you’re trying to get rid of just a few pests.
 However, it’s not going to be practical or helpful when you’re dealing with larger infestations.

 Remember that blasting the aphids away with a water stream will only be so helpful.
 You’ll also need to use some type of prevention method, such as the ones listed above.

 Try using the water to get these pests off of your plants.
 Then apply neem oil so that you can keep them from trying to come back.